devhalls/spo-operational-scripts/README.md

 git clone https://github.com/devhalls/spo-operational-scripts.git .
 cp -p env.example env

-# Edit the env file (see table below for env descriptions)
+# Edit the env file (see table below for env descriptions and configure based on your intentions)
 nano env

 # Run the installation script